Illustration of a confident woman in a black blazer with the text “How to Interpret Domain Authority Scores” – SEO Insights by IdeasToReach.

 A DA of 35 may seem small if you're comparing yourself to Amazon — but what matters is how you stand relative to your competitors.

-If your main competitors have DA 25–30, and you are at 35, you are in a winning position.
+If your main competitors have DA 25–30, and you are at 35, you are already ahead in search rankings.

 How to Respond Based on Your DA Score